 Swift Mailer allows users to send emails directly through an SMTP server, add file attachments to emails, add inline images and send HTML (MIME) emails.

 “Video modules for Drupal 7 and Drupal 8 allow you to view and upload video in any format.
 But, only D7 version can convert videos from one format to another and automatically create thumbnails.
-In the future, D8 module will also possess these options (which will work even better, I’m sure) and that’s the reasons it is on my list of best Drupal contributed modules for 2020 “ Darko Kaiser
+In the future, D8 module will also possess these options (which will work even better, I’m sure) and that’s the reasons it is on my list of best Drupal contributed modules.“ Darko Kaiser

 Extremely flexible, it allows manipulation of user input data.
 In most cases, you can achieve your goals only through configuration, without a single line of code.
-A true example of a must-have on your website.
+A true example of one of the must-have, most effective Drupal contributed modules for new projects and websites.

 Originally published at https://medium.com/@etondigital/eds-developers-recommend-13-drupal-contributed-modules-to-use-in-2020-b39de7e34308 on November 19, 2019.